 Shoppable Social Media

 Social media is the most favorite activity of people when they’re on their smartphones.
 Moreover, 76% of consumers have purchased a product that they saw on a social media post.
 That means that social media might be the most convenient channels for people to browse and buy your products.

 Shoppable social media posts can feature images or videos of your products coupled with links of your product pages.

-People that shop on a laptop use a different way of thinking than people that shop on their smartphones.
-The mobile user is on the move, and there are greater chances that he/she is actively looking for a store nearby.
-On the other hand, a laptop or a desktop user almost certainly want to purchase the product online in the convenience of his/her home or a cafe.
+People that shop on a laptop have a different way of thinking than people that shop on their smartphones.
+The mobile user is on the move, and there is a greater chance that he/she is looking for a store nearby.
+On the other hand, a laptop or a desktop user almost certainly wants to buy the product online from the convenience of their home.